 Code Ref.
 Code Provisions Compliance Corporate Governance Practices adopted by the Group C.2.2 The annual review should consider the adequacy of resources, qualifications and experience of staff of the issuer's accounting and financial reporting function, and their training programmes and budget.
 There have been sufficient and adequate resources put in place within the Group to perform the accounting and financial reporting function.
 The finance team, lead by the Chief Financial Officer, with the support of a group of accounting professionals, is responsible for the oversight of the Group's finance and control function.
 Monthly operational review meetings are held with each of the regional and business unit heads to evaluate their performance against the targets set in the annual budget and ongoing matters.
 Adequate training is provided with to the finance team.
 In addition to the "On-the-job" and internal training, senior staff will regularly attend seminars with topics of relevance to them in discharging their duties, updating their professional knowledge as well as coaching their subordinates.
-Recommended Best Practices C.2.3 The board's annual review should, in particular consider: the changes since the last annual review in the nature and extent of significant risks, and the issuer's ability to respond to changes in its business and the external environment. the scope and quality of management's ongoing monitoring of risks and of the system of internal control, and where applicable, the work of its internal audit function and other providers of assurance.
+Recommended Best Practices C.2.3 The boards annual review should, in particular consider: the changes since the last annual review in the nature and extent of significant risks, and the issuer's ability to respond to changes in its business and the external environment. the scope and quality of managements ongoing monitoring of risks and of the system of internal control, and where applicable, the work of its internal audit function and other providers of assurance.
 The review by the Board considered all these matters.
 There were no significant control failings or weakness identified.

+C.2.3 - the extent and frequency of the communication of the results of the monitoring to the board which enables it to build up a cumulative assessment of the state of control of the issuer and the effectiveness with which risk is being managed. - the incidence of significant control failings or weaknesses that have been identified at any time during the period and the extent to which they have resulted in unforeseen outcomes or contingencies that have had, could have had, or may in the future have, a material impact on the issuer's financial performance or condition; and - the effectiveness of the issuer's processes relating to financial reporting and Listing Rule compliance.
 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group C.2.3 the extent and frequency of the communication of the results of the monitoring to the board which enables it to build up a cumulative assessment of the state of control of the issuer and the effectiveness with which risk is being managed. the incidence of significant control failings or weaknesses that have been identified at any time during the period and the extent to which they have resulted in unforeseen outcomes or contingencies that have had, could have had, or may in the future have, a material impact on the issuer's financial performance or condition. the effectiveness of the issuer's processes relating to financial reporting and Listing Rule compliance.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group the extent and frequency of the communication of the results of the monitoring to the board which enables it to build up a cumulative assessment of the state of control of the issuer and the effectiveness with which risk is being managed. the incidence of significant control failings or weaknesses that have been identified at any time during the period and the extent to which they have resulted in unforeseen outcomes or contingencies that have had, could have had, or may in the future have, a material impact on the issuer's financial performance or condition; and the effectiveness of the issuer's processes relating to financial reporting and Compliance adopted by the Group